DylanElens/obsidian/datamining/exam prep/datamining_prep.excalidraw.md

 					"type": "arrow"
 				}
 			],
-			"updated": 1698072187856,
+			"updated": 1698135999816,
 			"link": null,
 			"locked": false,
 			"fontSize": 20,
 			"fontFamily": 1,
-			"text": "Sampling\nSampling is the main technique employed for data selection\n\nstatisticians use sampling because obtaining all data of interest\nis too expensive or time consuming.\n\nSampling is used in datamining because precessing all data of interests\nis to expensive or time consuming.\nKey principle of effective sampling\n    - Using a sample will work almost as well as using the entire\n      data set if the sample is representative.\n    - A sample is representative if it has approximately the same property\n      as the original data", "rawText": "Sampling\nSampling is the main technique employed for data selection\n\nstatisticians use sampling because obtaining all data of interest\nis too expensive or time consuming.\n\nSampling is used in datamining because precessing all data of interests\nis to expensive or time consuming.\nKey principle of effective sampling\n    - Using a sample will work almost as well as using the entire\n      data set if the sample is representative.\n    - A sample is representative if it has approximately the same property\n      as the original data", "textAlign": "left",
+			"text": "Sampling\nSampling is the main technique employed for data selection\n\nstatisticians use sampling because obtaining all data of interest\nis too expensive or time consuming.\n\nSampling is used in datamining because processing all data of interests\nis to expensive or time consuming.\nKey principle of effective sampling\n    - Using a sample will work almost as well as using the entire\n      data set if the sample is representative.\n    - A sample is representative if it has approximately the same properties\n      as the original data", "rawText": "Sampling\nSampling is the main technique employed for data selection\n\nstatisticians use sampling because obtaining all data of interest\nis too expensive or time consuming.\n\nSampling is used in datamining because processing all data of interests\nis to expensive or time consuming.\nKey principle of effective sampling\n    - Using a sample will work almost as well as using the entire\n      data set if the sample is representative.\n    - A sample is representative if it has approximately the same properties\n      as the original data", "textAlign": "left",
 			"verticalAlign": "top",
 			"containerId": null,
-			"originalText": "Sampling\nSampling is the main technique employed for data selection\n\nstatisticians use sampling because obtaining all data of interest\nis too expensive or time consuming.\n\nSampling is used in datamining because precessing all data of interests\nis to expensive or time consuming.\nKey principle of effective sampling\n    - Using a sample will work almost as well as using the entire\n      data set if the sample is representative.\n    - A sample is representative if it has approximately the same property\n      as the original data", "lineHeight": 1.25,
+			"originalText": "Sampling\nSampling is the main technique employed for data selection\n\nstatisticians use sampling because obtaining all data of interest\nis too expensive or time consuming.\n\nSampling is used in datamining because processing all data of interests\nis to expensive or time consuming.\nKey principle of effective sampling\n    - Using a sample will work almost as well as using the entire\n      data set if the sample is representative.\n    - A sample is representative if it has approximately the same properties\n      as the original data", "lineHeight": 1.25,
 			"baseline": 318
 		},
 		{
 			"type": "arrow",
-			"version": 188,
+			"version": 196,
-			"versionNonce": 1369923989,
+			"versionNonce": 848085709,
 			"isDeleted": false,
 			"id": "V2Wq2o2b1c0DnCf19nvy8",
 			"fillStyle": "hachure",